-- (a) At the time of reexamination, all adult members of the household will be required to sign an application for continued occupancy and other forms required by HUD. - (b) Income, allowances, Social Security Numbers, and such other data as is deemed necessary will be verified, and all documentation will be filed in the resident's folder. - (c) A EIV report will be requested on each family at recertification to help detect unreported income, provide third-party verification, identify family members not reported on the lease, etc. .

-- (d) Verified information will be analyzed and a determination made with respect to: - (i) Eligibility of the resident as a family or as the remaining member of a family; - (ii) Unit size required for the family (using the Occupancy Guidelines); - (iii) Criminal Status of each member - (iv) Rent the family should pay; and - (v) Community Service requirements. - (e) DHA will anticipate, based on tenants' past and anticipated future employment, the income of tenants with a history of regular employment whose regular reexamination takes place when they are not employed (e.g., school bus drivers).
+- (b) Income, allowances, Social Security Numbers, and such other data as is deemed necessary will be verified, and all documentation will be filed in the resident's folder. - (c) An EIV report will be requested on each family at recertification to help detect unreported income, provide third-party verification, identify family members not reported on the lease, etc. . - (d) Verified information will be analyzed and a determination made with respect to: - (i) Eligibility of the resident as a family or as the remaining member of a family; - (ii) Unit size required for the family (using the Occupancy Guidelines); - (iii) Criminal Status of each member; - (iv) Rent the family should pay; - (v) Community Service requirements, and - (vi) Over-income status. - (e) RHA will anticipate, based on tenants' past and anticipated future employment, the income of tenants with a history of regular employment whose regular reexamination takes place when they are not employed (e.g., school bus drivers).
 Residents with a history of employment whose reexamination occurs when they are not employed will have income anticipated based on past and anticipated employment.
 Residents with seasonal or part-time employment of a cyclical nature will be asked for third party documentation of their employment including start and ending dates. - (f) Income shall be computed in accordance with the definitions and procedures set forth in Federal regulations and this policy . - (g) Families failing to respond to the initial reexamination appointment will be issued a final appointment within the same month.
-DHA will send a notice of lease violation to families that fail to respond to the final notice for noncompliance with the lease.
-Failure to respond to the final request will result in the family being sent a notice of lease violation and for termination of the lease . - 7.
-Action Following Reexamination - (a) If there is any change in rent, the lease will be amended, a new lease will be executed, or a Notice of Rent Adjustment will be issued . - (b) If any change in the unit size is required, the resident will be placed on a transfer list in accordance with the transfer criteria described within the policy and moved to an appropriate unit when one becomes available . - (c) A tenant who has a criminal conviction that violates DHA or federal provisions, or any provisions of this policy, above, will be served with a lease termination notice.
+RHA will send a notice of lease violation to families that fail to respond to the final notice for noncompliance with the lease.
+Failure to respond to the final request will result in the family being sent a notice of lease violation and for termination of the lease .